“My name is Te3oo Niibeisei, which means Singing Crane Woman.”

 “For the Arapaho people, food is sacred to us.
 We use it in all of our ceremonies and those ceremonies are very important to us.”

 As an adult, Jacqueline has dedicated herself to ensuring her community always has access to food.
-She’s the Tribal Relations Specialist at the Food Bank of Wyoming.
+She’s the former Tribal Relations Specialist at the Food Bank of Wyoming.

 Right now, she’s working with the Eastern Shoshone and Northern Arapaho tribes on the Wind River Reservation, where she lives, to help set up a food pantry for each tribe.